Full Term Opportunities

 AIM sends individuals and families in a variety of ways.
 Specific Individual Placements provide the opportunity to join active ministries with your particular gifting in order to fill a need.
 Team Placements bring together small to medium-size teams with a particular focus.
-Often teammates are sent out together as they purpose to serve together in Africa.
 Scroll down for more information.
 Team Placements are listed after the Specific Individual Placements list.

 Specific Individual Placements

 Individual assignments vary widely, but all contribute to AIM’s mission of Christ-centred churches among all African peoples.

 We have outreach opportunities in both remote rural regions and dense urban centres.
 We need people who are passionate about developing relationships and eager to share Jesus, to go to those who have never heard.